-This lets you seamlessly integrate existing web content into your native Android application, such as to display a news feed, show interactive tutorials, display ads, or even host a mini-game without building everything from scratch.
+This lets you seamlessly integrate existing web content into your Android app, such as to display a news feed, show interactive tutorials, display ads, or even host a mini-game without building everything from scratch.
 Think of it as a window to the internet, from within your app.
 There are two ways to embed web content into your app:

-- WebView: It displays web content you control inline where you want a high degree of flexibility in customizing or updating the UI.
+: It displays web content you control inline where you want a high degree of flexibility in customizing or updating the UI.Custom Tabs

-- Custom Tabs: A full in-app browsing experience powered by the user's default browser (see browser support) for when users click a link and you want to keep them in the app, instead of leaving to an external browser, with much of the browsing experience out-of-the-box.
+: A full in-app browsing experience powered by the user's default browser (see browser support) for when users click a link and you want to keep them in the app, instead of leaving to an external browser, with much of the browsing experience out-of-the-box.

-Why embed Web Content?
+Why embed web content?

 - Efficiency: Reuse existing code from your website.
 Build on existing web technologies and content.